boomshakar/eventick/README.md

 ## Description

 This is a simple event ticketting webapp that could be used to buy/book tickets for available events on the website.
-It also allows you to ppreview and print your ticket which is encoded in a QR-Code
+It also allows you to preview and print your ticket which is encoded in a QR-Code

 ## Table of Contents